StarkSwirl/StarkSwirl-UI/README.md

 This is built using
 - NextJS
 - TypeScript
-- starkbet-js
+- starknet-js
 - starknet-react
 - TailwindCSS
 - ShadCn
-- Actertinity UI
+- Aceternity UI

 ## Getting Started